MichaelClerx/making-figures/2-2-shapes-colours-lines.md

 ![img](./figures-2/ion-3.png)

 Hurray!
-We've turned out straight line into a [Bezier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
+We've turned our straight line into a [Bezier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).

 The current selection shows 3 "nodes", connected by 2 "segments".
-If we click one of the line segments again, Inkscape will also show the "handles" at each node (indicated by circles).
+If we click one of the line segments again, Inkscape will also show the "handles" at each node (lines ending in open circles).
 You can move these about to mess with the curvature:

 ![img](./figures-2/ion-4.png)